Mc-Zen/zero/README.md

 )
 ```
 - `number: str | content | int | float | array` : Number input, `str` should be favoured.
 If the input is `content`, it may only contain text nodes.
 Numeric types `int` and `float` are supported but not encouraged because of information loss (e.g., number of "0" digits, exponent).
 The types `dictionary` and `array` are for advanced use, see **below**.
 - `digits: auto | int = auto` : Truncates the number at a given number of decimal places or pads the number with zeros if necessary.
-This is independent of **rounding**.
+This is independent of [rounding](#rounding).
 - `fixed: none | int = none` : If not `none`, forces a fixed integer exponent.
 - `decimal-marker: str = "."` : Specifies the marker that is used separating integer and decimal part.
 - `times: content = sym.times` : Specifies the multiplication symbol used when scientic notation is used.